Darwin to Adelaide is Australia’s best road trip

 - Try your hand at ‘noodling’ for opals.

 - Play a round of night golf.
-Its too hot to play during the daytime on Australia’s only ‘grass free’ golf course.
+Its too hot to play during the day on Australia’s only ‘grass free’ golf course.

-- Take a local ‘dugout’ tour and see inside an underground home home (some are more like mansions), underground churches, 4 star hotels and art galleries.
+- Do a ‘dugout’ tour and see inside an underground home home (some are more like mansions), underground churches, 4 star hotels and art galleries.

 - Take a self-guided tour through the historic Old Timers Mine which was hand dug in 1916.